Porn is back—at least on OnlyFans. Platform backtracks on banning sexually explicit content

 OnlyFans is reversing its decision to ban sexually explicit content on its platform.

 “We have secured assurances necessary to support our diverse creator community and have suspended the planned October 1 policy change.
-OnlyFans stands for inclusion and we will continue to provide a home for all creators,” the company tweeted on Wednesday morning, adding that “an official communication to creators will be emailed shortly.”
+OnlyFans stands for inclusion, and we will continue to provide a home for all creators,” the company tweeted on Wednesday morning, adding that “an official communication to creators will be emailed shortly.”

 The no-porn policy was scheduled to take effect in October.